-HINF 521 Data, Information, and Knowledge
+HINF 521 Data, Information, and Knowledge 3 credits

 Data, Information, and Knowledge is designed to provide students with an opportunity to examine, in depth, these three concepts.
 They are fundamental to the field of informatics.
 The course focuses on the nature of data, the concepts of information and knowledge, and the principles of relational databases, systems operations, and information systems.
 Through course readings, exercises, and faculty feedback, students will build upon basic knowledge of the data information and knowledge continuum.
 This knowledge will be used to design and create a simple database in response to an identified health care problem.
-This course is interdisciplinary in nature and is open to graduate-level students from any of the health sciences disciplines.